Hackership/blog.hackership.org/_posts/2015-04-18-Anonymous-Reviews.md

 ---
 layout: post
 title: "'Did I only get in because I'm a woman?' - Why We Implemented An Anonymous Review Process"
 description: "Even a positive bias can have negative consequences.
-By encouraging woman to apply for Hackership we may give the false impression that we accept women into the programme only because of their gender.
+By encouraging woman to apply to Hackership we may give the false impression that we accept women into the programme only because of their gender.
 To combat this notion we implemented an anonymous review process.
 Here's how we did that.
 "
 category:
 authors: